-One of the highlights is the 750 year old Boab Tree “Gija Jumulu’.
-The boab had to be removed from its original home in the Kimberleys to make room for roadworks and was gifted to all West Australians by the Gija People, the traditional landowners in the east Kimberleys.
+One of the highlights is the 750-year-old Boab Tree at Kings Park.
+Named “Gija Jumulu’. the boab had to be removed from its original home in the Kimberley to make room for roadworks and was gifted to all West Australians by the Gija People, the traditional landowners in the east Kimberley.

 The boab was transported 3200km to its new home in Kings Park in 2008, which involved a massive logistics operation.
 This included raising power lines, pruning trees and redirecting traffic to ensure that the massive boab could pass through Perth’s narrow streets.

-You can join a free-guided tour run by the lovely volunteers of Kings Park.
+Enjoy a free-guided tour run by the lovely volunteers of Kings Park.
 Tours leave daily at 10am and 12pm with an additional tour at 2pm between July to October.
-The tours cover various aspects of the park such as the Botanic Garden, War memorial and Monuments and Wilderness and Wildflowers.
+The tours cover various aspects of the park such as the Perth Botanic Garden, War Memorial and Monuments and Wilderness and Wildflowers.
 The walks start at the opposite of Aspects Gallery Shop on Fraser Avenue.

 If you prefer to go it alone, follow one of many self-guided walks which are on offer in Kings Park.
 The Bushland Nature Trail and the Law Walk can both be accessed near the War Memorial Precinct take in some of Perth’s best views and give valuable insight into Australia’s unique biodiversity.
 You’ll come across plenty of native birds and West Australia’s famed Tuart, Marri and Jarrah trees.

-One of the most popular attractions in Kings Park is the Lotterywest Federation Walk.
-The 620 metre long walkway includes an elevated bridge.
-You’ll get amazing views of West Australia’s native trees including the Jarrah, Tingle and Marri Trees as well as get panoramic views of the Swan and Canning Rivers.
-The walk gives insight of the significance of the site to the traditional Noongar people and evokes the journey of the dreamtime serpent, the Wagyl who is said to have emerged at the foot of Mt Eliza to create the beautiful Swan River.
+The Federation walk gives an insight of the significance of the site to the traditional Noongar people and evokes the journey of the dreamtime serpent, the Wagyl who is said to have emerged at the foot of Mt Eliza to create the beautiful Swan River.

 The names of Australians fallen soldiers are inscribed on the walls inside the undercroft and on the bronze walls on the outside.